Sat Jun 1 22:24:43 2024

 Chibi can be compiled with a conservative GC and you can ignore these.

-The interesting part is then the calls to sexp_load
+The interesting part is then the calls to sexp_load,

-which evaluate code stored in
+eval_string and eval which evaluate code stored in

 files, C strings, or represented as s-expressions respectively.